Find What Works for You

-If you have never used cannabis before, we recommend that you start off slowly and cautiously, and that you set aside some time when you don’t need to drive or operate dangerous machinery, in order to gauge how it affects you.
+If you have never used cannabis before, we recommend that you start off slowly and cautiously, and that you set aside some time when you don’t need to drive or operate dangerous machinery in order to gauge how it affects you.
 Inhalation methods are felt immediately, but will build over time, generally peaking anywhere between 5 – 20 minutes after the first dose.
-Be especially careful with edibles, which can take up to two hours for you to feel the full effects, and if you overdo it, you may have an unpleasant experience -- if that happens, though, there’s no need to worry, cannabis is extremely safe and cannot kill you.
+Be especially mindful with edibles, which can take up to two hours to take full effect.
+If overindulged, edibles may cause an unpleasant experience — if that occurs, however, there’s no need to worry, cannabis is extremely safe and cannot kill you.
 To minimize undesirable side effects, try strains or products with more CBD and less THC.

 Although extremely rare, cannabis allergies do exist.
-They are difficult to pinpoint, because doctors can't get cannabis to perform the usual allergy tests, but if you experience any allergic reaction, discontinue the medication and let your doctor know.
+This is difficult to pinpoint because doctors may not obtain cannabis to perform the usual allergy tests, but if you experience any allergic reaction, discontinue using the medication immediately and inform your doctor.

 The first few times you medicate, record your symptoms prior to dosage (it’s often helpful to use a 1-10 scale to rate the severity).
 As you begin your medication session, take note of the immediate effects.
 You’ll want to record the symptom level, and any other things you notice about how the medicine interacts with your mind and body.
 Then, take note of the symptoms at regular intervals (shorter for inhaled / smoked, longer for ingested).
 If you do this for each new medicine, you will develop a treasure trove of information on how your condition responds to medication, which will be a valuable tool for both you and your doctor to evaluate the effectiveness of cannabis.